-The Luxembourg passport currently ranks on the 4th place according to the Guide visa index.
+The Luxembourg passport currently ranks on the 4th place according to the Guide Passport Ranking Index.
 It provides visa-free access to 188 countries.
 Making it one of the most desirable passports in the world with a very high mobility score.
 Luxembourg passport holders have visa-free and visas on arrival to countries such as Brazil, Japan, United Kingdom, Taiwan, United Arab Emirates, United States and the entire European Union allowing almost instant travel worldwide.
 Luxembourg passport holders do however require a visa to enter about 38 destinations in the world such as China, India and Russia.

 The Grand Duchy of Luxembourg consists of three districts and is part of the European Union.
 It is located in Western Europe with neighboring countries Belgium, France and Germany.
 The three districts are Diekirch, Grevenmacher and Luxembourg.
 Luxembourg has a surface area of 2,586 square kilometers and is therefore one of the smallest countries in the European Union.
 Its climate is continental with mild winters and cool summers.
 The geography consists mostly of rolling uplands with broad valleys.